-- The system fan always runs or won’t turn on
+- The system fan is always running or won’t turn on

 - The system fan turns on and off repeatedly in a short period

 - You see an error code on your thermostat or in the app: If your thermostat shows an error code that begins with a letter followed by a number (like N80, W4, or E73), go to Troubleshooting Nest thermostat error codes.

 - Your system cools when it’s supposed to heat, or heats when you want cooling:

 Go to Troubleshoot when your heat pump heats when it’s supposed to cool.

 - Your thermostat temperature changes unexpectedly: If your thermostat seems to have a mind of its own and sets itself to a temperature that you don’t want, you may have an issue with the temperature schedule.
 Please see the article about Nest thermostat temperature schedules to learn how it works and how to make changes if needed.